Learn how to make this DIY Pin Cushion project with felt and embroidery thread. They are easy to create and make wonderful handmade gifts.

 - Felt in 3 different colors

-- Embroidery thread (I used two different colors)
+(I used two different colors)

 - Embroidery needle

-- Batting for the stuffing.
+or fiber fill for the stuffing.

-Felt Flower Pincushion DIY Tutorial
+Felt Flower DIY Pin Cushion Tutorial

-Next, attach the bottom round to the large rectangle using 3 embroidery thread and a blanket stitch.
-To make a blanket stitch go through both fabrics and slip your needle through the loop just at the end.
+To make a blanket stitch, go through both fabrics and slip your needle through the loop just at the end.
 Here's a video that may be helpful if you are unfamiliar with the blanket stitch.

 Continue around with a blanket stitch and up the side.
 You may need to overlap the edges of the side seam to make it look nice and neat.

-For the embellished top, set the flower pieces you made earlier on top and using a French knot stitch sew the flower to the pincushion adding random knots all over.
-To make a French knot bring the needle up through the felt from the bottom.
+To make a French knot, bring the needle up through the felt from the bottom.
 Hold the needle with one hand while the other hand wraps the thread 3 or 4 times around.
-Then push the need back down through the felt near the same spot and then bring it back up somewhere else on the flower to repeat.
+Then push the need back down through the felt near the same spot, and then bring it back up somewhere else on the flower to repeat.

 Here's a video for the French knot to help you see what I'm talking about.
-In this video, they only wrap the needle twice but that is because they are using a thicker thread.
+In this video, they only wrap the needle twice, but that is because they are using a thicker thread.

 Now all you have left to do is add your pins and needles.